BryanLikesToProgram/CipherTimeComparisons/README.md

 CipherTimeComparisons
 ======
-Comparing encrypt/decrypt times of algorithms in the Cryptography library
+Benchmarking encrypt/decrypt times of algorithms in the Cryptography library

 Easy MP4 Usage
 ------